IBM/it-architecture-diagrams/README.md

 <details><summary>Fonts</summary>
 <p>

-The Format Panel under Text is configured with the [IBM Plex Fonts](https://www.ibm.com/plex/) and Arial Fonts.
+The Format Panel under Text is configured with the IBM Plex Fonts.

 The buttons under Font are configured for Plex:
 * No button is Regular font.